ablab/quast/quast_libs/minimap2/README.md

   regions where seed positions may be suboptimal.
 This should not be a big concern because even the optimal alignment may be wrong in such regions.

-* Minimap2 requires SSE2 instructions to compile.
-It is possible to add non-SSE2 support, but it would make minimap2 slower by several times.
+* Minimap2 requires SSE2 instructions on x86 CPUs or NEON on ARM CPUs.
+It is possible to add non-SIMD support, but it would make minimap2 slower by several times.

 In general, minimap2 is a young project with most code written since June, 2017.
 It may have bugs and room for improvements.
 Bug reports and suggestions are